LarianeMohceneMouad/Distributed-Programming-Algorithm-Based-on-a-controller/README.md

-# Distributed-Programming-Algorithm-Based-on-a-controller
+# Distributed Programming Algorithm Based on a controller

-Implementing an Synchronisation Algorithm  based on a central node which is a controller in order to protect distributed Systems from critical section violation and prevent deadlock using JADE (Java Agent DEvelopment Framework)
+Implementing a synchronisation Algorithm for multi sites System based on a central node which is a controller in order to protect distributed System's sites from critical section violation and prevent deadlock using JADE (Java Agent DEvelopment Framework)

+## Note:
+Download JADE and add it external JAR to the project file